 How to Model Broken-Back Culverts

-Since Stormwater Studio uses a true energy-based method for computing water surface profiles, you can input pipes on any slope, positive or negative.
-This allows you to go down in cover and then back up again.
-The basic procedure is to use the “None” junction type when connecting pipes together as shown in the plan below.
+Stormwater Studio employs an authentic energy-based approach for calculating water surface profiles, enabling the input of pipes at any slope, whether positive or negative.
+This flexibility permits adjustments in cover depth, allowing for transitions both downward and upward.
+The fundamental process involves utilizing the “None” junction type for connecting pipes, as illustrated in the accompanying plan below.

 Broken-Back Culvert | Stormwater Studio